-When it comes to getting started with dropshipping and finding the best products and suppliers for your needs, you need to start with good product discovery and research first.
+When it comes to getting started with finding the best dropshipping niches and suppliers for your needs, you need to start with good product discovery and research first.

 After all, it doesn’t matter who you get your products from – if you don’t have a product that you can sell easily or that the market doesn’t want to buy.